 Introduction to Talend Open Studio

 Data integration means combining data from different sources and combining them to a single view to get some meaningful data from that which can help the company or organization to improve their business by analyzing those data.
-Integration helps in getting data, cleaning the data making some required transformation, etc, then loading it into a data warehouse.
+Integration helps get data, clean the data making some required transformation, etc., then load it into a data warehouse.

 What is Talend?

 Talend is an ETL tool that is used for data integration.
 Talend provides a solution for data preparation, data quality, data integration, and big data.
 Here we will be discussing some of the components.
 To make it easy to see the below example, A sim operator has huge data about plans, customers, sim details, etc. These data are huge, so big data is also used in the integration.

 Customer A buying a sim using a government id